Zestors/zestors/zestors/docs/core/protocol.md

 Normally, the [Message] trait is not implemented manually, but is instead derived with the [`#[derive(Message)]`](macro@Message) macro.
 Most standard rust types like `u32`, `String` or `Vec<String>` have this automatically implemented.

 # Protocol
-Every actor must have one [Protocol] which defines exactly which messages it can receive using the trait [`ProtocolFromInto<Message>`].
-Normally, the [Protocol] and [ProtocolFromInto] traits are not implemented manually but can be derived using the [macro@protocol] macro.
+Every actor must have one [Protocol] which defines exactly which messages it can receive using the trait [`ProtocolFrom<Message>`].
+Normally, the [Protocol] and [ProtocolFrom] traits are not implemented manually but can be derived using the [macro@protocol] macro.

 # Example defining a custom protocol